dmica/Data-Visualization/README.md

 # Data-Visualization
-Data Visualization created in Python
+Data Visualization created with Python

 In CMD: